microsoft/azuredatastudio/samples/sp_whoIsActive/README.md

 ## What's new in Server Reports v1.1?
 * Changed CPU usage, CPU delta, memory usage, memory delta to show only top 10 data
-* Added details option on each chart to display the detail of each data entry
+* Added details option on each chart to display details of data entries
-* "Get plans" and "Find leader of block" tasks are now opened new editor, configured current dashboard connection, and ran the query.
+* Improved "Get plans" and "Find leader of block" tasks.
+The tasks will open new editor, configure current dashboard connection, and run the query.